×

 If you are thinking about moving to Virgin Gorda, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Virgin Gorda, British Virgin Islands, can vary greatly depending on the location, size, and amenities of the property.
 However, it is generally considered to be quite high due to the island's status as a luxury tourist destination.
 For a modest home, one might expect to pay several hundred thousand dollars, while luxury villas and beachfront properties can easily cost several million dollars.
-Renting is also an option, with monthly rates typically ranging from a few thousand dollars for a small apartment to tens of thousands for a larger, more luxurious property," explained one expat living in Virgin Gorda, the British Virgin Islands.
+Renting is also an option, with monthly rates typically ranging from a few thousand dollars for a small apartment to tens of thousands for a larger, more luxurious property," wrote a member in Virgin Gorda.

 Where should I setup a bank account in Virgin Gorda?